- A 3 year old with a complete personality change and a return of separation anxiety.

 While we don’t have the exact treatment that cures PANS/PANDAS, common treatments antibiotics, IVIG, and Plasmapheresis.
 Long-term antibiotic and IVIG therapy are frequently used to restore health and reduce psychiatric symptoms.
 Research shows that short courses of antibiotics aren’t effective but is inconclusive about the exact amount needed for PANS/PANDAS and Tick-Borne Disease treatment.
 Moreover, this early treatment is critical in preventing physical, neurocognitive and neuropsychiatric issues.
 Some physicians are adamant that long-term treatments that use therapies such as antibiotics and IVIG are ineffective, literate physicians and patients would differ.

-IVIG is a therapy can help people with weakened immune systems or other diseases fight off infections.
+Intravenous Immunoglobulin or IVIG is a therapy can help people with weakened immune systems or other diseases fight off infections.
 IVIG gives you antibodies that your body is not making on its own so you can fight infections.
 It is an intravenous blood product (the immunoglobulin element of donors blood) that is given to children and adults typically in spaced doses over a long period of time who have certain immune deficiencies.

 Plasmapheresis is a process by which the harmful auto-antibodies are removed from the blood system itself.
 It is a procedure that “cleans the blood”.
 It is a procedure in which whole blood is taken from a person and separated into plasma and blood cells; the plasma is removed and replaced with another solution, such as saline solution, albumin, or specially prepared donor plasma; and the reconstituted solution is then returned to the patient.
 Symptoms often remediate quickly and the hope that the autoimmune system will not recreate the negative antibodies.